 - The victim was a peace officer engaged in the performance of his or her duties.

-One of the most significant aspects of SB 1437 is that it is retroactive.
+SB 1437 is unique because — unlike many other laws — it is retroactive.
 This means that it applies to defendants who were convicted of felony murder under the old rule.
-As a result, as many as 800 Californians may be eligible for release from prison with the assistance of a criminal defense lawyer Riverside, CA.
+As a result, as many as 800 Californians may be eligible for release from prison.

-People convicted of felony murder under the prior rule can petition to have their sentences reduced.
-Depending on the amount of time that they have served, they may be eligible for release.
+Individuals convicted of felony murder under the prior rule can petition to have their sentences reduced.
 Under SB 1437, a person is eligible for a reduced sentence if: